 How did I deal with those negative responses?

 I told myself every rejection just meant I was one step closer to the right job for me.

-This mantra helped me to be patient, stay focused on the things within my control and let go of the things not in my control.
+This helped me to be patient, stay focused on the things within my control and let go of the things not in my control.